GermanBrainRot/Project-Galileo/README.md

 ![](Facepalm.jpg)

-#### Summary So Far
+#### Summary of my Two Postulates

 Let me repeat my two postulates again for clarity.

-1. Real facts live in the causal past that any set of given observers share in common.
+1. Real facts live in the causal past that any set of given observers share in common; that is: they live in the past light cone.
 Access to those facts is granted through interactions, and consistency becomes possible because facts are just facts.

 2. Whatever counts as physically real must be invariant under perspective changes between different quantum observers which I take to mean any maximal set of correlated observables that participate in two successive interactions.

-**Notice**:
+This includes facts about particles at a given time that have been revealed through interactions (and that would not have meaning outside of the context of an interaction); but what is real *also* includes the wave function associated to each observer which *for them* can be interpreted as the epistemic connective between past and future - the substrate of cause and effect.
+A *perspective* is a description of the world that "leaves the observer out of the picture", that is, the observer is a set of *hidden variables* that he can only know about via inference over the outside world.

-With all of this, Bell’s beables become *becomables* which live at the same time at the point of an interaction and in the onto-epistemic (!) wave functions growing out of interactions.
+With all of this, [Bell’s beables](https://arxiv.org/pdf/2305.16194) become *becomables* which live at the same time at the point of an interaction *and* in the onto-epistemic wave functions growing out of interactions.

 Let's see how this plays out!